sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 31-03-2018

+- http://openjdk.java.net/projects/amber/LVTIstyle.html Guidelines for when to use "var" in Java

 # 30-03-2018

 - https://medium.com/activewizards-machine-learning-company/top-15-scala-libraries-for-data-science-in-2018-4b2cb5c5367e Some nice pointers for data science in scala: Breeze (Analysis, NLP), Saddle (Analysis), Breeze-vis (dataviz), Vegas (dataviz), Smile (ML), and Spark stuff